-The Energy, Climate Change, and Economic Security Act of 2008 (House Bill 7135) signed into law by former Governor Charlie Crist created Section 403.7033, Florida Statute (F.S.).
-This section required the Florida Department of Environmental Protection (FDEP) to perform an analysis and submit a report to the Legislature regarding the necessity and efficacy of both statewide and local regulation of bags used by consumers to carry products from retail establishments.
-FDEP's Retail Bags Report was submitted to the Governor, Senate President and House Speaker on February 1, 2010.
+The Energy, Climate Change, and Economic Security Act of 2008 (House Bill 7135) signed into law by former Governor Charlie Crist created Section 403.7033, Florida Statutes.
+This section required the Florida Department of Environmental Protection (DEP) to perform an analysis and submit a report to the Legislature regarding the necessity and efficacy of both statewide and local regulation of bags used by consumers to carry products from retail establishments.
+DEP's Retail Bags Report was submitted to the Governor, Senate President and House Speaker on Feb.
+1, 2010.

 Committee Substitute/Senate Bill 694 passed during the 2021 Legislative Session and was signed into law by Governor Ron DeSantis.
-This bill amends 403.7033 F.S., requiring FDEP to review and update the Retail Bags Report.
-It specifically asks FDEP to review and update the 2010 report analyzing the need for new or different regulation of auxiliary containers, wrappings, or disposable plastic bags used by consumers to carry products from retail establishments.
-The report, including recommendations, is due to the Legislature no later than December 31, 2021.
+This bill amends 403.7033 F.S., requiring DEP to review and update the Retail Bags Report.
+It specifically asks DEP to review and update the 2010 report analyzing the need for new or different regulation of auxiliary containers, wrappings or disposable plastic bags used by consumers to carry products from retail establishments.
+The report, including recommendations, is due to the Legislature no later than Dec.
+31, 2021.

 Until such time the Legislature adopts the recommendations of the department, no local government, local governmental agency or state government agency may enact any rule, regulation or ordinance regarding use, disposition, sale, prohibition, restriction or tax of such auxiliary containers, wrappings or disposable plastic bags.

-Conduct Surveys to Various Florida Stakeholders to Understand Plastic Bags, Auxiliary Containers and Wrappings Consumption and Disposal Practices
+Conduct Surveys to Various Florida Stakeholders to Understand Plastic Bags, Auxiliary Containers, Wrappings Consumption and Disposal Practices.

-Estimate the Mass Presence of Plastic Bags, Auxiliary Containers and Wrappings in Florida’s Waste Stream that Enters the Ocean & Summarize Environmental and Wildlife Impacts of Ocean and Land Plastic Litter
+Estimate the Mass Presence of Plastic Bags, Auxiliary Containers and Wrappings in Florida’s Waste Stream that Enters the Ocean and Summarize Environmental and Wildlife Impacts of Ocean and Land Plastic Litter.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.